Hot Lotto Review

 Customer Service at Hot Lotto

-Hot Lotto’s home site is hosted by the Iowa Lottery.
+The Iowa Lottery hosts hot Lotto’s home site.
 They offer snail mail and phone numbers for their headquarters and four other offices in Iowa as well, an email address.
-There is no live chat but then again, I can’t see many reasons to contact these folks.
+There is no live chat, but then again, I can’t see many reasons to contact these folks.
 This is a straight forward lottery with very clear rules and regulations.

 Challenges at Hot Lotto